hey-car/heycar-uikit/.github/CONTRIBUTING.md

 ## Branch Organization

-According to our [release schedule](changelog#Release-Schedule), we maintain two branches, `master` and `feature`.
-If you send a bugfix pull request, please do it against the `master` branch, if it's a feature pull request, please do it against the `feature` branch.
+According to our [release schedule](changelog#Release-Schedule), we maintain two branches, `main` and `feature`.
+If you send a bugfix pull request, please do it against the `main` branch, if it's a feature pull request, please do it against the `feature` branch.

 `main` - Contains only tested code. Сode gets here from `release/*` and `hotfix/*` branches.